November 9, 2020

 When you purchase a home, the lender or attorney will request a title examiner to perform a title search for closing.
 A title search gives a history of the property including its previous owners and, depending on your state, the required search period could range between 40 and 70 years.
 The examiner would head to the local courthouse and perform the search and pull copies of applicable documents.

 It will also provide the current tax status, any outstanding mortgages, and any open liens which would need to be addressed at closing.
-The title search will also provide insight into any applicable easements, right of way agreements, restrictions, or covenants which would affect the property.
+The title search will also provide insight into any applicable easements, right of way agreements, restrictions, or covenants that would affect the property.

 To sum it up, the title search will let you know if the seller has a saleable interest in the property, if there are any restrictions or allowances to use the land, and what liens should be paid off at closing.
 By having all of this information, purchasers and borrowers are better able to make informed decisions about their purchase.